parislarkins/PalletTown/README.md

 # Pallet Town

-Pallet Town is a Java tool for creating Pokemon Trainer Club accounts.
+Pallet Town is a Java tool for creating Pokemon Trainer Club accounts, based on [Pikaptcha](https://github.com/sriyegna/Pikaptcha).

 You can download the latest release [here](https://github.com/novskey/PalletTown/releases) (Just download the .jar file)